ATIA 2024 Strand Advisors and Partners

 Anya Evmenova, Ph.D. is a professor of special education in the College of Education and Human Development at George Mason University.
 She teaches master and doctoral courses in assistive technology, special education, and research methods.
 She is an active contributor to the field of special education and assistive technology regularly publishing and presenting at national and international conferences.
 Design and research of technology-based interventions in academic settings is the primary focus of her work.
 She is currently a PI on the Stepping Up Technology Implementation project titled WEGO-RIITE: Writing Efficiently with Graphic Organizers – Responsive Instruction while Implementing Technology Effectively.
 Dr. Evmenova’s research interests include the use of assistive and instructional tools for improving access to general education curriculum for students with various abilities and needs, Universal Design for Learning, online teaching and learning, as well as advances in the field of single-subject/case research methods.
 Dr. Evmenova is Editor-in-Chief of the Assistive Technology Outcomes and Benefits research journal (ATOB).

-Lori Geist, PhD, CCC-SLP is an Assistant Professor at the Center for Literacy & Disability Studies, Department of Allied Health Sciences, School of Medicine, University of North Carolina at Chapel Hill; Representing ATIA Research Committee
+Lori Geist, PhD, CCC-SLP, Assistant Professor at the Center for Literacy & Disability Studies, Department of Health Sciences, School of Medicine, University of North Carolina at Chapel Hill

-Lori Geist, PhD, CCC-SLP, is an assistant professor at the Center for Literacy and Disability Studies in the Department of Allied Health Sciences in the School of Medicine at the University of North Carolina at Chapel Hill.
+Lori Geist, PhD, CCC-SLP, is an assistant professor at the Center for Literacy and Disability Studies in the Department of Health Sciences in the School of Medicine at the University of North Carolina at Chapel Hill.
 Prior to joining the research faculty at UNC, she worked in direct service, consultation, and product development, with her efforts concentrated on intervention approaches that target communication, language, and literacy outcomes for individuals with complex communication needs.
 Her research interests center on leveraging technology in the delivery of effective intervention.
-She in a lead investigator and director on multiple research projects, including Project Converse (PI), Building Bridges (co-PI) and Project Open (co-PI).
-Lori is a member of the ATIA Research Committee.
+She is a lead investigator and director on multiple research projects, including Project Converse (PI), Building Bridges (co-PI) and Project Open (co-PI).

 Contact the Research Team at ResearchStrand@atia.org.